Niittyv/Security-Homelab/README.md

 ![kuva](https://github.com/user-attachments/assets/27eaef9c-9461-4221-8254-ceb3a4430a22)

 I opened CMD and checked the configuration for network interfaces.
 It seems that the DHCP-server is up, configured properly and able to lease IP-addresses.
+The Windows 10 host is leased with IP-address 10.10.10.2.

 ![kuva](https://github.com/user-attachments/assets/4e89bf6d-0599-47ec-826c-82b1b75718f1)